aadswebdesign/TailoredPress/README.md

 **First this:** This is by no way a replacement of wordpress.

+**Disclaimer:** I don't take any liability for the use of this package, that is solely for yourself.
+Aside of that this package is in development stage and most isn't working or has to be tested/adjusted whatever.

 **Also:** I have a great respect for the people who are working on it, just I have different ideas of how to do certain things.

 **Aim:** Creating a package that exists of php objects (oop), is namespaced, lighter and safer.